COLDF1RE/COLDF1RE/README.md

 # Hi there 👋 I'm Vladimir

-- 🏢 Beginner Frontend Developer
+- 🏢 Junior Frontend Developer
-- 💻 Studied frontend development at Codecademy and IT-university Digital Design (started in 2021)
+- 💻 Studied frontend development at Codecademy and Digital Design IT-University (started in 2021)
-- 📍 Live in Saint-Petersburg, Russia but consider relocating to Europe or Canada
+- 📍 Located in Saint Petersburg, Russia, but ready to consider relocating to Europe or Canada
-- ✉️ You can reach me at v.boiarkin@gmail.com or https://t.me/Vladimir_Boyarkin_S_LOG_SPB
+- ✉️ Reach me via v.boiarkin@gmail.com or https://t.me/Vladimir_Boyarkin_S_LOG_SPB

-Interested front-end development in JavaScript.
-Currently deepening my knowledge in React and Vue, and studying algorithms.
+I am mostly interested in frontend development in JavaScript.
+Also, I'm currently deepening my knowledge in React and Vue and studying algorithms.

 <!-- Stack:
 - HTML, CSS, SCSS/SASS, LESS